-For most meat lovers, myself included, beef is the definition of good meat; purchase it well hung and native breed, cook it appropriately and you’re in for a real treat.
+For most meat lovers, myself included, beef is the definition of good meat; purchase it well hung and native breed, cook it appropriately and you’re in for a real treat and this is the art of beef butchery.
 However, purchase either unhung beef, or cook a slow cook cut quickly, or vice versa, and you’re going to be left with some rather disgruntled dinner guests!
 But fret not, our helpful guide explains the basics of beef, the cuts, the ageing process, and how best to cook them.

 As with all meat, the muscles that have undergone the most movement during life will be tougher, with a deeper flavour, and those muscles that have done little work will be more tender.
 With beef, the front (fore quarter) muscle groups will be tougher, suited to low and slow cooking.
 At the rear, the muscles still actively work, but not so much as those at the front; here you will find roasting joints such as the topside, silverside and rump.
 In the middle of the back you’ll find your sirloin, fillet, and moving back towards the forequarter the fore rib; these cuts are more tender due to completing relatively less work during life.